-The Supreme Court has held today that employers are not liable for data breaches committed by rogue employees who are acting outside the course of their employment.
+The UK Supreme Court has held today that employers are not liable for data breaches committed by rogue employees who are acting outside the course of their employment.
 The decision overrules a worrying decision by the Court of Appeal and will be a relief to businesses.
-The Supreme Court’s decision is here.

 Under established law, an employer is vicariously liable for the actions of its employee if that employee is acting ‘in the course of the employment’, even if those acts are unlawful.
 Whether the acts are sufficiently closely connected with employment to be ‘in the course of the employment’ depends on the facts of the case.
 In this case, the Court of Appeal had found that they were sufficiently closely connected – the rogue employee’s acts in sending the data to third parties were ‘within the field of activities’ assigned to him by Morrisons, and there was an unbroken thread that linked his work to the unlawful disclosure.

 However, the Supreme Court unanimously found that the Court of Appeal had erred in its understanding of the principles of vicarious liability.
 The disclosure of the data did not form part of the employee’s functions or field of activities, and the close link and unbroken chain of causation would not alone satisfy the test of close connection.
 Additionally, the motive of the employee was considered to be ‘highly material’.